-All Queensmill Trust students have an Education Health Care support plan (EHCP) and are on the Autism spectrum, and many have additional learning needs.
-These affects their ability to communicate and socialise with others; to think, plan, organise and make decisions.
+All students throughout the Queensmill Trust provisions are on the autistic spectrum and many have additional learning needs.
+This affects their ability to communicate and socialise with others; to think, plan, organise and make decisions.
 We therefore work with our students to overcome these challenges through appropriate strategies, adaptations and support.
-Our aim is to prepare our students for a healthy and successful pathway into their adult lives, and for some pathways into employment and/or independent living.
+Our aim is to prepare our students for a healthy and successful pathway into employment and/or independent living.